Of late I’ve been fielding questions from bloggers and non-bloggers alike about how to score travel blogging sponsorships from tourism boards.

-But before anything, let’s understand a couple of things:
+So before anything, let’s understand a few things:

 - Tourism boards are the government organisations responsible for the tourism of a particular town, or a country.
 A city may have its own tourism board, eg. Zurich city has Zurich Tourism Board, despite the country, Switzerland, having one — Switzerland Tourism Board.